 Both Hawaii and Barbados make excellent holiday destinations.
 But if you’re seeking more time on the beach with a cocktail in your hand, then Barbados will probably be the better choice.

-However if you want an active holiday, and have more than a week to spare, then Hawaii and its constituent islands will provide a better holiday than Barbados.
-One that can be packed full of culture and adventure, as well as great beaches and snorkeling spots.
+However if you want an active holiday, and have more than a week to spare, then Hawaii will provide a better holiday than Barbados.
+One that can be packed full of culture and adventure, hiking and surfing, as well as great beaches and snorkeling spots.

 *This article may contain affiliate links which allows Wandering our World to make a small commission on any sales made – and keep the coffee flowing!
 It involves no extra cost to yourself.
 As an Amazon Associate we earn from qualifying purchases, but only recommend products we believe in.